bramble-lang/bramble-lang/design/features/arrays.md

 1. Do I memcpy the result of the RHS into the newly allocated space on the stack or do I use a pointer?
 1. I copy the pointer to the space to the variable name.
 1. In `let a = [1, 2, 3]`, the variable `a` is a pointer to the first element in the array.

+### The get operation
+1. Given an array pointer (the LLVM result that comes from computing an array value)
+1. and an index
+1. Compute the GEP for the array pointer at that index
+1. Load that value into a register
+1. That is the result of a get operation

+### The set operation
+1. Given a mutation statement with a LHS that is an indexed array (`a[0]`)
+1. Compute the RHS expression of the mutation statement
+1. Compute the GEP of the array element at the given index
+1. Store the result of the RHS expression into the GEP

 ### Passing to a function
 1. In parameters, evaluate the array type to an LLVM pointer